 Specifies how long both PWM outputs (P0, P1) output a given PWM signal before it reverts to the configured value (M0/M1).
 If set to 0, there is no timeout.
-This timeout only affects these pins when they are configured as PWM output.
+This timeout only affects these pins when they are configured as PWM output and an analog sample for AD0/AD1 is received.